Dog food can cost a pretty penny.

 From the study:

 “These results indicated that PG cannot be considered innocuous even at concentrations consumed by cats eating commercial diets.”

-It has been observed that dogs consuming food with a lot of artificial coloring will take up those color compounds into their gastrointestinal tract, according to this study (7).
+It has been observed that dogs consuming food with a lot of artificial coloring will take up those color compounds in their gastrointestinal tract, according to one study (7).

 Finally, there is evidence to suggest that regular intake of Indigotine may lead to the development of cancer (8).